 h.
-Projected Loads and Resources: SCE&G's resource plan for the next 15 years is shown in the table labeled "SCE&G Forecast Loads and Resources - 2016 IRP Plan A" on a subsequent page.
-To acknowledge some uncertainty about retiring certain units, a Plan B is also documented but Plan A is considered SCE&G's "Resource Plan".
+Projected Loads and Resources: SCE&G's resource plan for the next 15 years is shown in the table labeled "SCE&G Forecast Summer Loads and Resources - 2017 IRP" on a subsequent page.
 The resource plan shows the need for additional capacity and identifies, on a preliminary basis, whether the need is for peaking/intermediate capacity or base load capacity.

-Line 6 shows the amount of capacity available at the beginning of each summer.
+Line 6 for the summer season shows the amount of capacity available at the beginning of each summer.
 On line 7 the resource plan shows the amount of firm solar capacity expected to be available on the system peak hour.
-This solar capacity includes 82 MWs of DER solar and 196 MWs of non-DER solar.
-Only 50% of this capacity is assumed firm and therefore reflected in the resource plan.
-Also embedded in the peak demand forecast is the projected Net Energy Metering (NEM) solar capacity, i.e., behind the customer's meter, which is projected to increase to about 15 MWs by 2030, the end of the planning horizon.
+This solar capacity represents 280 MWs of solar capacity but only 50% of this capacity is assumed firm and therefore reflected in the resource plan.
+Also embedded in the peak demand forecast is the projected Net Energy Metering (NEM) solar capacity, i.e., behind the customer's meter, which is projected to increase to about 84 MWs by 2031, the end of the planning horizon.

 Line 8 shows the amount of peaking capacity needed.
-Solar capacity is rated at 50% of installed capacity for planning purposes.
 The capacity related to the two nuclear units under construction is shown on line 9.
-On line 10 the resource plan shows decreases in capacity which relate to the retirement of generating units as previously discussed.
+On line 10 the resource plan shows a decrease in capacity of 85 MWs in 2018 and another decrease of 25 MWs in 2020.
+The reduction of 85 MWs represents the sale of the Cogen South generator and the 25 MWs, the expiration of a power purchase contract with Santee Cooper.
 The need for any firm one year capacity purchases is shown on line 12.
-The Company has secured the purchase of 300 MWs in the year 2016.
-Capacity is added to maintain the SCE&G's planning reserve margin above a minimum of 14%.
+The Company has secured the purchase of 300 MWs in the years 2017 through 2019.
+Capacity is added to maintain the SCE&G's summer planning reserve margin above a minimum of 14%.
 The resource plan thus constructed represents one possible way to reliably meet the increasing demand of our customers.
 Before the Company commits to adding a new resource, it will perform a study to determine what type resource will best serve our customers.